Mental Health Consultation

 Walters, M. G., & Friedlander, S. (2016).
 When a child rejects a parent: Working with the intractable resist/refuse dynamic.
 Family Court Review, 54(3), 424–445.

 A proper assessment for possible delusional thought disorder pathology in the family needs to be conducted.
-The assessment for delusional thought disorder pathology is a Mental Status Exam of thought and perception (frontal lobe executive function systems for linear-logical reasoning).
+The assessment for delusional thought disorder pathology is a Mental Status Exam of thought and perception (frontal lobe executive function systems for linear-logical reasoning) as described by Martin (1990):

 From Martin: “The inability to process information correctly is part of the definition of psychotic thinking.
 How the patient perceives and responds to stimuli is therefore a critical psychiatric assessment.
 Does the patient harbor realistic concerns, or are these concerns elevated to the level of irrational fear?
 Is the patient responding in exaggerated fashion to actual events, or is there no discernible basis in reality for the patient’s beliefs or behavior?”